hannahjzhang/sorting-algorithms/README.md

 - Selection sort

 Heap Sort: based on binary trees

 Merge Sort: dividing into halves and then merging

+Median: an application of quick sort using partition
 ```

 See source code in the src folder. <br>